dbugsy/workshop-building-rack-app/README.md

 * add the line `run HelloWorldApp` and save
 * try to run the code from your command line.
 Navigate to the correct folder, and run `rackup`.

-You should now be able to open your application in the browser exactly as you did before.
+You should now be able to open your application in the browser as you did before (bear in mind the default port for rackup is 9393).

 ##Return a query string

 So this is great, but we haven't really done anything very useful yet.
 It would be better if we could respond to input from a user, maybe in the form of some [params](https://github.com/makersacademy/course/blob/master/pills/params.md).
 We can practice that by returning the contents of some query string parameters.
-If we type in `http://localhost.com:8080?message=foo`, we want to see the word 'foo' appear in the browser window.
+If we type in `http://localhost.com:9393?message=foo`, we want to see the word 'foo' appear in the browser window.

 * change the HelloWorldApp class to actually make use of the env parameter:
 ```ruby